Highland senior donates hair to Wigs for Kids - Morrow County Sentinel

-It took Steyer about two and a half years to grow out his hair to the length needed for a donation.
+It took Styer about two and a half years to grow out his hair to the length needed for a donation.

 The guidelines for donating hair for Wigs for Kids require a professional hair stylist to cut the hair in eight sections of 13 inches plus per section.